wpmudev/appointments/readme.txt

 5. Google Calendar integration

 == Changelog ==

+= 2.4.1 =
+* Fixed a problem with Service Provider shortcode param name.
+* Fixed a problem with start hour for specific configurations.
+* Fixed a problem with appointments intervals.
+* Fixed a problem with time slots when an appointment has no provider in inline-edit.

 = 2.4.0 =
 * Added ability to show/hide columns on "Services" settings screen.